-- (1) Engineering Estimates are used in the ERCOT market only for non-metered Loads, such as lighting.
+- (1) Engineering Estimates are used in the ERCOT market for non-metered Loads, such as lighting, and for metered Loads, such as those with distributed renewable energy generation.
 Engineering Estimates are typically based on an assumed operating schedule together with the assumption that the Load is approximately the same whenever the equipment is operating.
-If better or more current information is available on operating schedules for the ESI IDs in a profile segment using an engineering profile, this information may be compared with the assumptions of the estimate. - (2) Monthly consumption data may also be compared with the profile monthly patterns using the methods described above for Adjusted Static Models.
+If better or more current information is available for the ESI IDs in a profile segment using an engineering profile, this information may be compared with the assumptions of the estimate. - (2) Monthly consumption data may also be compared with the profile monthly patterns using the methods described above for Adjusted Static Models.